westland garden health logo

 Harvest soft fruit

 Fruit such as strawberries and raspberries should start to produce their luscious fruit in June.
-Don’t worry if you haven’t had chance to plant some strawberry plants, as you can buy some plants with flowers and plant them.
-These plants have been chilled and are often called 60-day plant, as they fruit 60 days after planting.
+Don’t worry if you haven’t had a chance to plant some strawberry plants, as you can buy some plants with flowers and plant them.
+These plants have been chilled and are often called 60-day plants, as they fruit 60 days after planting.

 Thin out fruit